ravichikkam/Twitter_query_shiny/README.md

 # Twitter_query_shiny

-Shiny app to query twitter data
+This is a R shiny app built to query twitter.